 The ability to opt-out of overdraft protection only applies to one-time transactions with your debit card.
 When you make a purchase at a retailer, or when you withdraw cash from an ATM, your bank will usually prevent the transaction if you’re out of money, and you won’t owe any fees.

 But other types of transactions can cause problems.
-In some cases, the transaction will be processed even if you opted out of overdraft protection and don’t have the funds available.
-When that happens, you’ll pay a fee that’s basically the same as an overdraft charge and you’ll need to come up with the money to bring your account balance back above zero.
+In some cases, the transaction will be processed even if you opted out of overdraft protection and didn’t have the funds available.
+When that happens, you’ll pay a fee that’s the same as an overdraft charge, and you’ll need to come up with the money to bring your account balance back above zero.
 In other cases, your bank will reject the transaction, but you’ll be charged a fee for insufficient funds.

 Although your bank might not do much to help out, you can do a few things to avoid fees.

 - Monitor Your Accounts - Monitor your accounts so that you always know how much money is available.
 If you’re running low, make sure no more payments hit the account until you can add money, or transfer money over from another account.
 If you balance your account, you’ll know how much money is coming in and going out even before your bank does.

 - Sign up for Alerts - Sign up for alerts that tell you when you’re running low on money or when checks start bouncing.
 A quick text message or email can help you stop the bleeding.